 2.)
 Place the book in a polyethylene bag to protect it from dust, dirt, and potential liquid spills, and just fold over any excess bag.
 Don’t seal the bag since books need to “breathe” as they expand and contract with temperature and humidity fluctuations.

 3.)
 Place the book in an acid-free Metal Edge Box that will add another level of archival protection during storage and handling.
 Choosing a box that is close to the book’s size helps to keep it from sliding around during handling.
 If there is extra space in the box use crumpled Archival Tissue to cushion the book within the box.

 In the case of this book, because of the fire damage, it is best to store it by itself in order to not contaminate other books or artifacts that might be stored with it.
 This holds true for any musty smelling books you might have in your collection.

 4.)
-The last step in archivally storing a book is to find a suitable place to keep the box.
+The last step is to find a suitable place to keep the box.
 A shelf in a closet within one’s living space is one of the best home storage locations.
 It’s dark and generally climate controlled.
 Never store valued collections in basements, attics, or garages.
 Temperature and humidity fluctuations are bad for artifact storage.
-These spaces are also more prone to pest infestations and leaks and flooding.
+These spaces are also more prone to pest infestations, leaks, and flooding.

-Having survived for over 185 years, this family artifact is now ready for the next century or two, all while remaining both archivally safe and easily accessible—exactly what you want when preserving old books in your collection.
+Having survived for over 185 years, this family artifact is now ready for the next century.
+It’s archivally safe and easily accessible—exactly what you want when preserving old books in your collection.

 If you have any additional questions, or would you like more information on any of our museum-quality acid-free storage and presentation materials, please contact us here at Archival Methods.
 We’re always there to help with any archiving, storage, or presentation questions you may have.